BMO Mortgage Rates & Reviews

 BMO US Mortgage

 If you are looking to purchase a property in the US as a Canadian, a BMO cross border mortgage can make the process much easier with the ability to leverage your Canadian credit history.
-This is possible because of BMO’s presence in the US as the BMO Harris Bank.
-This is very important if you do not have any credit history in the US or have very limited US credit history.
+This is possible because of BMO’s significant presence in the US.
+This can be very helpful if you have a limited or no credit history in the US.
 Without the ability to leverage your Canadian credit history, you may not be able to get a mortgage, or may require a very high down payment.
-To be eligible for a BMO Harris mortgage in the US, you will need to bank with BMO already, then you will have access to both fixed rate and adjustable rate mortgage products and a mortgage up to $2 million (USD).
+To be eligible for a BMO mortgage in the US, you will need to bank with BMO already.
+BMO customers have access to both fixed-rate and adjustable-rate mortgage products and a mortgage value of up to $2 million (USD).

-Some of the documents you will need to get a BMO Harris mortgage are:
+Some of the documents you will need to get a BMO mortgage in the US are:

 • Your T1 income tax returns and Notice of Assessments,